Ekaterina Makarova: 2009

-2010: First WTA title
+2010: WTA Tour title

-Makarova started 2010 at the Brisbane International where she lost in the first round to Alicia Molik.
+Makarova started season at the Brisbane International where she lost in the first round to Alicia Molik.
 In Hobart, she was defeated in the first round by qualifier Alla Kudryavtseva without winning a single game.
 At the Australian Open, she lost in the second round to Sara Errani.

 At the Eastbourne International, qualifier Makarova made it to the final without dropping a set.
 She triumphed over Victoria Azarenka in the final to earn her first WTA Tour title.
 Makarova defeated five top-20 players in the tournament, emerging victorious over No. 11 Flavia Pennetta, No. 13 Nadia Petrova, No. 20 Svetlana Kuznetsova, No. 7 Samantha Stosur, and No. 15 Victoria Azarenka.
 Makarova then made it to the second round at Wimbledon, but was beaten by second seed Venus Williams.
 In the US Open, she was defeated by Ana Ivanovic in the first round.

 2011

 Makarova caused an upset in the first round of the Australian Open when she defeated 19th seed Ana Ivanovic.
 It took three sets and 2 hours and 47 minutes.
 She then went on to defeat qualifier Lesia Tsurenko, and caused another upset by beating 13th seed Nadia Petrova.
-Makarova's career-best run at a Grand Slam tournament was ended in the fourth round by third seed and champion, Kim Clijsters.
+Makarova's career-best run at a Grand Slam tournament was ended in the fourth round by third seed and champion Kim Clijsters.
 At the Italian Open, Makarova upset defending champion María José Martínez Sánchez in the first round, but lost to eventual champion Maria Sharapova.
-Makarova would reach the fourth round of the French Open before losing to fourth seed Victoria Azarenka.
-She lost her openers at Wimbledon and the US Open to Christina McHale and Maria Kirilenko respectively.
+Makarova would reach the fourth round of the French Open, before losing to fourth seed Victoria Azarenka.
+She lost her openers at Wimbledon and the US Open to Christina McHale and Maria Kirilenko, respectively.